The United Colors of Benetton

 These days Benetton is still prevalent in the fashion industry, with their clothing still being sold in numerous markets worldwide.
 They have suffered along with countless other manufacturers as buying trends have subsided.
 Benetton has sold some of its brands, including their Formula 1 racing team.

 The brand remains family owned, and its chief designer Giuliana Benetton has appeared several times on the Forbes’ list of the world’s most powerful women.
-The brand is now worth approximately $3 billion and sells its various lines like the fashion staple United Colors of Benetton, the Sisley for the youth, and sportswear names Playlife and Killer Loop from more than 5,000 stores in over 120 countries.
+The brand is now worth approximately $3 billion and sells its various lines like the fashion staple United Colors of Benetton, the Sisley for

 No matter what happens in the future, Benetton has cemented itself as a leader in the design of casual fashion, brilliant marketing, and high quality garments.
 The Benetton empire still stands today as a creative leader in the clothing industry, and many consumers and members of the media are anxiously awaiting what will come next from this impressive company.